kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 ```
 The "chain" first generated a Cypher query using $Q_{NL}$.
 Behind the curtain, i.e., inside the KuzuQAChain code,
-chatGPT was given the following prompt:
+a GPT model was given the following prompt:
 ```
 Generate Cypher statement to query a graph database.
 Instructions: